Keitho57/Guess-The-Song/Guess-The-Song/README.md

-# Spome - Music Player
+# Guess That Song, Spotify Music programming project

-Simple Spotify Player with search fuctionality and recent tracks
+A basic spotify application with games for guessing built in.

-Tech Stack used in project:
+Stack used:

 - NextJs
 - tRPC